 - Choose Quiet Mode > Schedule mode and check if the toggle for Off-Hours is on.

-- For the Charge and Inspire:
+- For the Charge 3/4 and Inspire Series:

 - Select Sleep Mode and see if you turned on Schedule.
 To change its times, tap Sleep Interval or tap Schedule once to turn it off.